 Fun Things to Do in Tucson

-When tracking down the right apartment, Tucson residents might consider their proximity to annual fairs and festivals.
+When tracking down the right apartment, consider the proximity to annual fairs and festivals.
 The Tucson Gem and Mineral Show and the Tucson Festival of Books are both wildly popular.
-The city also holds a folk festival each May.
-Finally, the annual Tucson Rodeo induces even reluctant cowboys to celebrate the spirit of the Wild West.
+The Tucson Folk Festival takes place each May, and the annual Tucson Rodeo induces even reluctant cowboys to celebrate the spirit of the Wild West.
 Certain apartments in Tucson, AZ are even located along the rodeo parade route.

 For Families with Kids in Tucson